Hours of Operation

-The STEP Computer Lab serves as a general access computer lab for students to access the Common Logon Environment, as well as utilize internet access, productivity software and printing services.
+The STEP Computer Lab serves as a general access computer lab for students to access the Common Login Environment, as well as utilize Internet access, productivity software and printing services.
 Hours of operation usually follow library hours, but may be changed if situations require it.
 The Systems Coordinator has Administrative permissions over these computers, but is not the systems administrator in charge of them.
-The Systems Coordinator acts as the supervisor of the student workers assigned to work in the STEP Lab, coordinates the maintenance and repair of computing equipment in the STEP Lab, and oversees the logistics of its Printing Services.
+The Systems Coordinator acts as the supervisor of the student workers assigned to work in the STEP Computer Lab, coordinates the maintenance and repair of computing equipment in the STEP Computer Lab, and oversees the logistics of its Printing Services.
 The Systems Coordinator also supervises the Systems Student Staff, consisting of student workers and one graduate assistant.

-The basic set of policies as listed in this document covers the static aspects of this sub-department, but the Systems Coordinator reserves the ability to elaborate upon, change, or add policies in regards to student worker behavior and operational procedure of the STEP Lab and Systems staff at his or her discretion, and in cooperation with his or her supervisor.
+The basic set of policies as listed in this document covers the static aspects of this sub-department, but the Systems Coordinator reserves the ability to elaborate upon, change, or add policies in regards to student worker behavior and operational procedure of the STEP Computer Lab and Systems staff at his or her discretion, and in cooperation with his or her supervisor.

 Hiring, Discipline and Termination Policies

-- Prospective student workers may apply for a job working in the Dupré STEP Lab by filling out the Library STEP Computer Lab Prospective Employee Data Sheet, available from the Dupré STEP Lab website.
+- Prospective student workers may apply for a job working in the Dupré STEP Computer Lab by filling out the Library STEP Computer Lab Prospective Employee Data Sheet, available from the Dupré STEP Computer Lab website.
 Attached resumes are optional.
-Students must be enrolled at least part-time as a student of the university, must not be employed by any other on-campus department and can not have been awarded a tuition waver or graduate assistantship.
+Students must be enrolled at least part-time as a student of the University, must not be employed by any other on-campus department and can not have been awarded a tuition waver or graduate assistantship.
 These regulations on employment are set by the Student Aide Payroll office and by the Graduate School.
 Prospective student workers are considered for employment as positions become available and according to how well their qualifications and availability fit the position available.

 - Discipline and Termination procedures follow the Edith Garland Dupré Library Documentation/Termination Process established by the Dean’s Office.
 Conditions for discipline and termination are detailed in the General Information memo (which each student worker must sign in agreement), established and distributed by the Dean’s Office.
 Student workers are evaluated monthly on their performance.